torvalds/linux/Documentation/networking/ip-sysctl.rst

 tcp_stdurg - BOOLEAN
 	Use the Host requirements interpretation of the TCP urgent pointer field.
-	Most hosts use the older BSD interpretation, so if enabled, Linux might not communicate correctly with them.
+	Most hosts use the older BSD interpretation, so if enabled, GNU/Linux might not communicate correctly with them.

 	Possible values: